 Ariel holds a master’s degree in saxophone performance from the University of Tennessee-Knoxville where she studied with Dr. Allison Adams and served as the graduate teaching assistant for the saxophone studio.
 As the graduate teaching assistant, Ariel gave private lessons, taught weekly technique classes, and coached saxophone chamber ensembles.
 While attending UTK, Ariel performed with the Resiliano Saxophone Quartet, the University of Tennessee-Knoxville Wind Ensemble, and was a founding member of Moirai Winds, a Knoxville-based woodwind trio committed to developing the repertoire for flute, clarinet, and saxophone trio and promoting diversity in musical programming.

-Ms. Williams holds a B.M. in Music Education from George Mason University where she studied with Rick Parrell, the retired principal saxophonist of the U.S. Army Band, “Pershing’s Own.”
-While at GMU, she was a winner of the 2018 Wind Symphony Concerto Competition and performed as a soloist with the ensemble.
-With the GMU Saxophone Quartet, Ms. Williams has performed at the 39th and 40th International Saxophone Symposiums, at the 2017 GMU Honors Recital, and premiered a new work at the Snapshot Conference hosted by the Society of Composers, Inc.
+Additionally, Ariel graduated with a Bachelor’s of Music Education from George Mason University in Fairfax, VA.
+While at GMU, she was a winner of the 2018 George Mason University Wind Ensemble concerto competition and performed as a soloist with the ensemble.
+As a member of the GMU Saxophone Quartet, Ariel has performed at the 39th and 40th International Saxophone Symposiums, at the 2017 GMU Honors Recital, and premiered a new work at the Snapshot Conference hosted by the Society of Composers, Inc.

 For more information, please contact the office at 703-993-9889 or email firstname.lastname@example.org